 GABA is needed in the right amount by the body.
-Too little can lead to excess excitatory neuoronal activity (including seizures and mood disorders), but too much GABA can impair thinking and lead to being slow and sleepy (like what happens with alcohol or Valium).
+Too little can lead to excess excitatory neuronal activity (including seizures and mood disorders), but too much GABA can impair thinking and lead to being slow and sleepy (like what happens with alcohol or diazepam).

 Debbie Moon is the founder of Genetic Lifehacks.
 Fascinated by the connections between genes, diet, and health, her goal is to help you understand how to apply genetics to your diet and lifestyle decisions.
 Debbie has a BS in engineering and also an MSc in biological sciences from Clemson University.
 Debbie combines an engineering mindset with a biological systems approach to help you understand how genetic differences impact your optimal health.